Zion-Mount Carmel Highway:

 A. The fee is good for two trips through the tunnel with the same vehicle in a seven day period.

-Q. Do I get a discount on the tunnel fee if I have a Golden-Age/Access Passport?
+Q. Do I get a discount on the tunnel fee if I have a Senior Pass or Access Pass?

-A. No. There is no discount for Golden Age or Golden Eagle Passport holders.
+A. No. There is no discount for Senior Pass or Access Pass holders.

 Q. What are the size limits for an oversized vehicle?